omeid/uconfig/README.md

 1. uconfig tag

-You can change the name of a field as seen by unconfig.
+You can change the name of a field as seen by `uconfig`.

-This option supports the usual nesting prefixing.
-See the port example below.
+Please not that this flag only works for walker plugins (flags, env, anything flat) and for Visitor plugins (file, stream, et al) you will need to use encoder specific tags like `json:"field_name"` and so on.

 2. Plugin specific tags

 Most plugins support controlling the field name as seen by that specific plugin.

-This option does not support nesting prefixes.
+For example `env:"DB_NAME"`.

+For both type of tags, you can prefix them with `.` to rename the field only at the struct level.
-See the Database field in the example below.
+See the `Service.Port` and DB_NAME examples below.

 ```go
 package database